-The university joined the Department of Energy's (DOE) Better Buildings Challenge (BBC), which is an initiative to reduce energy consumption in commercial buildings across the nation.
+As part of its environmental stewardship, the university joined the Department of Energy's (DOE) Better Buildings Challenge (BBC), which is an initiative to reduce energy consumption in commercial buildings across the nation.
 The university pledged to reduce energy consumption by 20 percent in 20 million square feet of facilities by the year 2020.
-A plan has been developed to retro-commission 115 major buildings over a 10-year period including energy audits of these facilities, which enable the university to meet the DOE's Better Buildings Challenge goals.
-To date, the university has reduced energy use intensity by approximately 13 percent (weather adjusted) on average across the fleet of buildings on the East Lansing campus.
+As part of this commitment, MSU along with the other Better Buildings website.
+To date, through a comprehensive approach to energy efficiency and conservation, the university has reduced campus-wide energy use intensity by approximately 13 percent (weather adjusted).

-A ten-year plan to retro-commission 115 major campus buildings in approximately 16 million square feet of space is currently in the final stages of completion, expected by June 30, 2018.
+A ten-year plan to retro-commission 115 major campus buildings in approximately 16 million square feet of space was completed at the end of FY2018.
 The scope of work for building analysis included mechanical system retro-commissioning and whole building energy audits.
-The initial group of buildings that have completed the process demonstrated a 20 - 30 percent reduction in energy consumption, including implementation of energy conservation measures.
-Additionally, through leveraging our existing HVAC building control system, an analytics-based fault detection and diagnostics (FDD) software platform has been connected to eight buildings allowing for the real-time identification and monetization of maintenance and energy related mechanical system issues.
-Through an alignment of focused recommissioning has been laid to retain the significant reduction in energy consumption across campus.
+The program was successful in identifying and facilitating the approval of over \$20M in energy conservation measures resulting thus far in a greater than 20% reduction in utilities (steam and electricity) across the fleet of buildings included in the analysis.
+Further, the program was instrumental in the development of a campus-wide steam trap management program whereby device failures were improved from a 20 percent rate of failure to less than 3% over a 6-year period across a steam trap population of 14,000 devices.
+Collectively, this work has driven an avoidance of over \$7M in utility costs based on fuel-only rates.
+Additionally, in preparation for the future, and through leveraging our existing HVAC building control system, an analytics-based fault detection and diagnostics (FDD) software platform has been connected to 20 campus facilities for the real-time identification and monetization of maintenance and energy related mechanical system issues.
+Through an alignment of focused recommissioning and FDD technology, a robust foundation to ongoing commissioning has been laid to retain the significant reduction in energy consumption across campus.